 An Inside Look at USC Roski Eye Institute

 In 1974, USC Keck School of Medicine established the USC Department of Ophthalmology, which grew into the USC Roski Eye Institute and became an essential regional, national and global leader in the field.
 The USC Roski Eye Institute has more than 135 faculty covering all subspecialties of ophthalmology.
 In addition to the Top 10 ranking by U.S. News & World Report for 21 years, the USC Department of Ophthalmology is No. 2 in research funding from the National Eye Institute.
-Over the past four decades, USC Roski Eye Institute faculty members have received international acclaim for their contributions to vision research, including the development of optical coherence tomography (OCT) and OCT angiography, a non-invasive imaging technique used to diagnose glaucoma, diabetic eye disease, macular degeneration and other retinal and optic nerve disorders, the Baerveldt glaucoma implant, the world’s most widely used glaucoma implant and the XEN implant – the most effective minimally invasive glaucoma surgery.
+Over the past four decades, USC Roski Eye Institute faculty members have received international acclaim for their contributions to vision research, including the development of optical coherence tomography (OCT) and OCT angiography, a non-invasive imaging technique used to diagnose glaucoma, diabetic eye disease, macular degeneration and other retinal and optic nerve disorders, the Baerveldt glaucoma implant, the world’s most widely used glaucoma implant – the most effective minimally invasive glaucoma surgery.
 USC Roski Eye Institute physician scientists developed the only commercially available retinal prosthesis, Argus II Retinal Prosthesis System, to restore vision to those blind from retinitis pigmentosa and a long-term ocular drug delivery pump for the treatment of diabetic eye disease and macular degeneration.
 Currently, the USC Roski Eye Institute is one of the few centers enrolling patients for stem cell-based treatments for macular degeneration.
 The USC Roski Eye Institute also is one of the leading eye centers in the world studying the burden of vision loss and its impact on quality of life among vulnerable populations such as children and minorities.

 Our most recent major breakthroughs include the following: